padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 - **Calibration Set Name** is the name of the set of calibration parameters you're going to create.
 - **Calibration Set Savepath** is the directory in which your new calibration parameters will be saved.
 - **Separate Recordings for Intrinsics** can be set to no if you want to use your extrinsic recordings for intrinsics calibration.
 This is not recommended, see the manual for details.
-- **Intrinsics Folder Path** is the directory that contains all the recordings for intrinsic calibration (you'll find it inside the downloaded 'Calibration_Example' directory).
+- **Intrinsics Folder Path** is the directory that contains all the recordings for intrinsic calibration (you will find it inside the downloaded 'Calibration_Example' directory).
-- **Extrinsics Folder Path** is the directory that contains all the recordings for extrinsics calibration (you'll find it inside the downloaded 'Calibration_Example' directory).
+- **Extrinsics Folder Path** is the directory that contains all the recordings for extrinsics calibration (you will find it inside the downloaded 'Calibration_Example' directory).

 Calibrating on your own data might require you to change some settings in the <span style="color:#63a31f">Calibration Settings</span> and the <span style="color:#63a31f">Checkerboard Layout</span> sections as well.
 For this example the defaults are already correct though, so you can leave all those settings untouched.